 Christopher Bracken is Associate Professor in the Department of English and Film Studies at the University of Alberta, where he teaches courses on Indigenous Literature, Settler Colonialism, and Literary Theory.
 He is the author of The Potlatch Papers (Chicago 1997) and Magical Criticism (Chicago 2007).
 He has more recently published “Reconciliation Romance: A Study in Juridical Theology” in Qui Parle (2015) and “The Deaths of Moses: The Death Penalty and the Division of Sovereignty” in Critical Research in Religion (2018).

-Adam Khalil (Ojibway, born in Nyack, NY, USA; lives in New York, NY, USA), Zack Khalil, (Ojibway, born in Newton, MA, USA; lives in New York, NY, USA) and Jackson Polys (Tlingit, born in Ketchikan, AK, USA; lives in New York City, NY, USA) are The New Red Order (NRO), a public secret society whose members collaborate with self-described informants to create videos and performances that function as a radical “calling out [and] calling in.”
-Recent presentations include The Savage Philosophy of Endless Acknowledgementat the Whitney Museum of American Art, New York City, 2018.
+New Red Order (NRO) is a public secret society whose members, Adam Khalil (Ojibway, born in 1988, Nyack, USA; lives in New York, USA), Zack Khalil (Ojibway, born in 1991, Newton, USA; lives in New York, USA) and Jackson Polys (Tlingit, born in 1976, Ketchikan, USA; lives in New York City, USA), collaborate with self-described informants to create videos and performances that function as a radical “calling out [and] calling in.”
+Recent presentations include Feel at Home Here at Artists Space, New York, in 2021.